-- Designate an exit for each class, and the order in which classes will exit.
-Stagger exits so that cohorts are at least 6 feet apart. - Designate areas for each cohort outside, with enough space that people in the same cohort can be at least 3 feet apart, and different ohorts can be at least 6 foot apart.
-Physical distancing between cohorts is more important than distancing between people in the same cohort when exiting the building. - Pedestrian safety is more important than physical distancing when walking to/from the cohort's designated waiting area. - Create a written exit plan for children and youth with medical conditions that increase their risk of exposing others or being exposed to respiratory droplets (ex. unable to wear a mask, tracheostomy or on a ventilator).
+- Designate an exit for each group, and the order in which groups will exit.
+Stagger exits so that group are at least 6 feet apart. - Designate areas for each group outside, with enough space that people in the same group can be at least 3 feet apart, and different groups can stay at least 6 foot apart. - Pedestrian safety is more important than physical distancing when walking to/from the designated waiting area. - Create a written exit plan for children and youth with medical conditions that increase their risk of exposing others or being exposed to respiratory droplets (ex. unable to wear a mask, tracheostomy or on a ventilator).
 Decide when and in what order those children will exit.
 Pay special attention to physical distancing for these children and youth.